yogeshchandrasekharuni/fast-agent/README.md

 > Windows Users - there are a couple of configuration changes needed for the Filesystem and Docker MCP Servers - necessary changes are detailed within the configuration files.

-## Agent Development

-FastAgent lets you interact with Agents during a workflow, enabling "warm-up" and diagnostic prompting to improve behaviour and refine prompts.

 ### Basic Agents